 Figure 1.
-Add a New Fabric dialog
+Add a New Fabric

 The opening window is displayed, as shown in Figure 3.
 For security reasons, you will be prompted to change your user account password that was initially set up by the administrator, as shown in Figure 2.
 You will be prompted to change the password each time you attempt to open the fabric until you change the default password.
 Click the OK button, and change the user account password.
-For more information, see "Managing user accounts" on page 4-50.
+See "Managing user accounts" on page 4-27 for more information.